 - Local youth and students interested in serving locally.
-This app is also intended for parents, families, counselors, mentors and teachers and to be used as a conversation starter, teaching tool and research aid.
+This app can also be used by parents, families, counselors, mentors and teachers as a conversation starter, teaching tool and research aid.

 - Where does support for the app come from?

 - The Youth Volunteer Guidebook was launched in 2017 and made possible with support from the Carvel Foundation.

 Volunteer New York! presents Camp Vollo, a free two-week virtual volunteer camp experience for young changemakers.
 What is VOLLO?
 It's a call-to-action about inspiring and empowering volunteers locally to build healthy and resilient communities.

 For more info about Camp Vollo visit volunteernewyork.org/camp

 Our easy-to-follow Camp Vollo Activity Book includes two weeks of structured volunteer assignments and goals to create positive impact in your community.

 The camp has tracks for both Elementary Students and Middle/High School Students.
 Each track features daily DIY volunteer activities that were chosen to introduce campers to a variety of local nonprofits and issues facing our community, while providing appropiate context and resources to further the learning when possible.
 Each activity was also designed to ensure safe social distancing.
 Camp Vollo issue areas include community building, social justice, saving the planet and COVID-19 relief.